jyu-theartofml/kaggle_taxi/README.md

 <p align=center><img src ="contour.png" width=100%, height=100%>
   <br><b>Figure 3</b>.
 Contour overlay plot.</p>

+For the HTML format of the R code, visit https://rawgit.com/yinniyu/kaggle_taxi/master/taxi_data_visual.html

-Note: for the python jupyter notebook (taxi_1.ipynb) it's best to view it on NBviewer because it renders the interactive maps.
+Note: for the python jupyter notebook it's best to view it on NBviewer using Firefox browser because it renders the interactive maps.